michaelrubens/michaelrubens.github.io/_pages/about.md

   - /about.html
 ---

 **Michael Rubens** is an Assistant Professor of Economics at UCLA and a Faculty Research Fellow at the National Bureau of Economic Research.
-His research is in the field of industrial organization and covers topics related to vertical contracting, monopsony/oligopsony power, and firm productivity.
+His research is in the fields of industrial organization and labor economics, and covers topics related to vertical contracting, monopsony/oligopsony power, and firm productivity.

 [CV](/files/cv_michaelrubens.pdf){: .btn--research}